-Date of Competency Development Plan Meeting: Name of Doctoral Psychology Intern: Field Supervisor: Training Director: All Additional Pertinent Supervisors: Date for Follow-up Meeting(s):

-Circle all competency domains in which the trainee's performance receives a rating of less than 3 on the Internship Evaluation:

-Foundational Competencies: Professional Values and Attitudes, Individual and Cultural Diversity, Ethical and Legal Standards.
+Date of Competency Development Plan Meeting: Name of Doctoral Psychology Intern: Field Supervisor: Training Director: All Additional Pertinent Supervisors: Date for Follow-up Meeting(s): Circle all competency domains in which the trainee's performance receives a rating of less than 3 on the Internship Evaluation: Foundational Competencies: Professional Values and Attitudes, Individual and Cultural Diversity, Ethical and Legal Standards.
 Functional Competencies: Communication and Interpersonal Skills, Assessment, Interventions, Consultation and Inter-Professional/Interdisciplinary Skills, Research, Supervision.

-Description of the problem(s) in each competency domain circled above:

-Date(s) the problem(s) was brought to the trainee's attention and by whom:

-Steps already taken by the trainee to rectify the issue(s) that was identified:

-Steps already taken by the supervisor(s)/faculty to address the issue(s):
+Description of the problem(s) in each competency domain circled above: Date(s) the problem(s) was brought to the trainee's attention and by whom: Steps already taken by the trainee to rectify the issue(s) that was identified: Steps already taken by the supervisor(s)/faculty to address the issue(s):

-Competency Development Plan
+Professional Competency Development Plan (PCDP)

-Competency Domain Expectations for Acceptable Performance (rating of 4 or higher) Trainee's Responsibilities/ Actions Supervisors'/ Faculty Responsibilities/ Actions Time frame for Acceptable Performance Assessment Methods Dates of Evaluation Consequences for Unsuccessful Remediation

-I, , have reviewed the above professional competency development plan with my primary supervisor/advisor, any additional supervisors/faculty, and the director of training.
+Competency Domain Expectations for Acceptable Performance (rating of 4 or higher) Trainee's Responsibilities/ Actions Supervisors'/ Faculty Responsibilities/ Actions Time frame for Acceptable Performance Assessment Methods Dates of Evaluation Consequences for Unsuccessful Remediation below indic I,, have reviewed the above professional competency development plan with my primary supervisor/advisor, any additional supervisors/faculty, and the director of training.
 My signature below indicates that I fully understand the above.
 My comments, if any, are below (PLEASE NOTE: If the doctoral psychology intern disagrees, comments, including a detailed description of the trainee's rationale for disagreement, are REQUIRED).

-Doctoral Psychology Intern Name Date Program Training Director Date

-Doctoral Psychology Intern's comments (Feel free to use additional pages):

-All supervisors with responsibilities or actions described in the above competency remediation plan agree to participate in the plan as outlined above.
+Doctoral Ps Doctoral Psychology Intern Name Date Program Training Director Date Doctoral Psychology Intern's comments (Feel free to use additional pages): All supervisors with responsibilities or actions described in the above competency remediation plan agree to participate in the plan as outlined above.
 Please sign and date below to indicate your agreement with the plan.

-SUMMATIVE EVALUATION OF COMPETENCY REMEDIATION PLAN
+SUMMATIVE EVALUATION OF PROFESSIONAL COMPETENCY DEVELOPMENT PLAN

-Follow-up Meeting(s): Date (s): In Attendance:

-Competency Domain/ Essential Components Expectations for Acceptable Performance Outcomes Related to Expected Benchmarks (Met, partially met, not met) Next Steps (e.g., remediation concluded, remediation continued and plan modified, next stage in Due Process Procedures) Next Evaluation Date (if needed)

-I, , have reviewed the above summative evaluation of my competency remediation plan with my primary supervisor(s)/faculty, any additional supervisors/faculty, and the director of training.
+Follow-up Meetin Date (s): In Attendance: g(s): Competency Domain/ Essential Components Expectations for Acceptable Performance Outcomes Related to Expected Benchmarks (Met, partially met, not met) Next Steps (e.g., remediation concluded, remediation continued and plan modified, next stage in Due Process Procedures) Next Evaluation Date (if needed) I,, have reviewed the above summative evaluation of my competency development plan with my primary supervisor(s)/faculty, any additional supervisors/faculty, and the director of training.
 My signature below indicates that I fully understand the above.
 My comments, if any, are below.
 (PLEASE NOTE: If the doctoral psychology intern disagrees with the outcomes and next steps, comments, including a detailed description of the trainee's rationale for disagreement, are REQUIRED).

-Doctoral Psychology Intern Date
+Doctoral Psycholo gy Intern Dat e Program Trai ning Director Date Doctoral Psycholo Ooctoral Psychology Intern's comments (Feel free to use additional pages):